VAKinc/AndroidAssassins/README.md

 # AndroidAssassin

-This app requires a MySQL server.
-You can configure it using the follwowing commands:
+This app requires an Apache server, and a MySQL server.
+This can easily be achieved using XAMPP.
+Configure the MySQL server using the following commands:

 > CREATE DATABASE assassins